Activities of Co-Founding Directors

 Aristotle Papanikolaou and George Demacopoulos have regular speaking engagements at academic conferences, colleges, and parishes throughout the country, discussing Orthodox Christian theology and history.
 Below is a sampling of their recent talks.
 If you would like more information or have a speaking request, please contact them at firstname.lastname@example.org and email@example.com

-Professor Papanikolaou will present at the conference, "God: Theological Accounts and Ethical Possibilities," at the University of Chicago's Divinity School from April 9 to 11, 2014
+"Trinity, Virtue, and Violence," Professor Papanikolaou will present at the conference, "God: Theological Accounts and Ethical Possibilities," at the University of Chicago from April 9-11, 2014.
+Click here to watch a video of the lecture.

 "The Invention of Peter: Apostolic Discourse and Papal Authority in Late Antiquity," Professor Demacopoulos will discuss his recent book as part of the speaker series presented by Saint Nektarios Greek Orthodox Church in Charlotte, North Carolina on Thursday, November 14, 2013.